2sic/2sxc-docs/docs-src/pages/net-code/data/coded/models.md

 In these cases we are forced to use different objects (one for creating the Raw data, one for reading the entity).
 This is not elegant, but at the moment the most robust setup possible.

+> [!TIP]
+> We really need an interface, because sometimes we will have services returning the same data directly,
+> in which case converting it to an entity doesn't make sense.
+>
+> But because we want API consistency between directly created data
+> and data which is created from entities, we need to have a common interface for both.
+>
+> In general, the interface should be optimized for the use case of reading from entities,
+> other raw-convert scenarios are not as important.
+> So you may sometimes have attributes which the raw data doesn't need or care about.

 As this will usually only be relevant for 2sxc provided objects, the implementation is as follows:

 1. There will be an interface, such as the `IPagingModel`.
 1. Both the raw data object and the `...ModelFromEntity` will implement this interface.
 1. Creating data will use the raw-data-object, and reading data will use the `...ModelFromEntity`.
 1. Both Raw and `...ModelFromEntity` will usually be internal, to not bleed out code for accidental use.

+### Conventions for own code base

+1. The interface should always hold the Content-Type Definition!
+1. The ModelFromEntity
+    1. must be public (unfortunately) for the `IModelFromEntity<...Model>` to work
+    1. Should have a `[PrivateApi]` and a `[ShowApiWhenReleased(ShowApiMode.Never)]` attribute to prevent it from being shown in the docs
+    1. should always be named `...Model` as it's shown in the docs, and we want the docs to show how to use it
+1. The Raw model should always be called `...Raw` and if possible should be internal
+1. Constants - if needed - should be on the interface as a sub-class

 ### Incomplete Conventions ⚠️⚠️⚠️